 A terrain is defined as a parcel of land and its distinct features.
 It comes from the word “terra,” which means earth.
 Terrains are typically the vertical and horizontal dimensions of the land surface.

-Understanding the different types of terrain is vital to determine the habitats that are fit for settlement and how it affects plant and animal life.
+Understanding the different types of terrain is vital to determining the habitats that are fit for settlement and how it affects plant and animal life.

 When humans understand the landscape, they can choose areas fit for agricultural purposes and those that support soil conservation efforts.
 They can also understand the area’s drainage system, watershed boundaries, and water movement to allow the prediction of water quality.